 Nausicaa has helped towards the adoption of twenty five African penguins in South Africa!

-As part of the events on the theme of African penguins, run by the Nausicaa staff last December, the National Sea Centre in Boulogne-sur-Mer offered visitors a chance to meet the penguin carers.
+As part of the events on the theme of African penguins, run by the Nausicaa staff, the National Sea Centre in Boulogne-sur-Mer offered visitors a chance to meet the penguin carers.
 Some lucky people who won a competition were even taken into the penguin nursery to get to know these strange birds a little better.
 Visitors were then given the opportunity to sponsor a penguin taken in by an association near Cape Town, South Africa, to help towards its rehabilitation and return to the natural environment.

 Twenty five penguins adopted

 The donations collected by Nausicaa will help to save twenty five penguins and support the work of SANCCOB (The Southern African Foundation for the Conservation of Coastal Birds), a South African association that works to save and rehabilitate penguins that have been covered in oil, are injured, sick or are orphans.
 They also provide SANCCOB with the means to raise awareness of the need for conservation through environmental education and to take part in research projects.

 Five of the penguins were sponsored directly by pupils from schools in the Boulogne area, as can be seen from the names given to the penguins.
 The sixth penguin was sponsored by the funds donated by individual visitors to Nausicaa and has been called… Nausicaa!
 Adoption certificates and health reports for each penguin will be arriving soon.